Skip to Content

 Come here to see tons of sheep!
 Photo Credit: Sheepworld

-Approximately 45 minutes from Auckland is the family-friendly Sheepworld, the best place in the country to see hundreds of sheep and learn about how wool is produced.
+About a 45-minute drive from Auckland you’ll find the family-friendly Sheepworld, the best place in the country to see hundreds of sheep and learn all about how wool is produced!

-From Thursday to Sunday, they hold live sheep shows where you can watch the sheep get rounded up by the sheepdogs and then shorn – it’s a great insight into typical Kiwi farm life!
-You will also learn all about the different types of sheep on the farm at the show and how the wool is sorted and then sold.
+They hold daily live sheep shows where you can watch the sheep get rounded up by the sheepdogs and then shorn – it’s a great insight into typical Kiwi farm life.
+You’ll also learn all about the different types of sheep on the farm at the show and how the wool is sorted and then sold.

-There’s also an on-site cafe and a Gift Store selling lots of wool products like knitwear, sheepskin footwear, and rugs – a great, unique souvenir to take home with you!
+They have an on-site café and a gift store selling lots of wool products like knitwear, sheepskin footwear, and rugs – a great, unique souvenir to take home with you!

 Related Read: You can also see a sheep shearing demonstration at Mt Nicholas Station, one of the best things to do in Queenstown, NZ!